 When I lived in Toronto emergencies were treated much differently.
 Most of the condo’s we lived in had backup generators so we wouldn’t even always know there was a power outage unless we went outside.
 Fire services would arrive in less than 5 minutes as well as EMT’s.
 So the 72 hour suggestion is sufficient for city dweller.
 But I feel you can never be too prepared.

 When putting together your emergency kit you need to take your own unique situation into consideration and leave nothing out.
 Every household is different.
-A basic emergency kit should contain the following items:
+A basic emergency kit can contain the following items:

 - At least 72 hours of water for each member of your household.
-Be sure to have extra water for cooking, flushing the toilet etc. Some of you may not be able to cook, but those of us with wood stoves and camping stoves we can at least make rice or pasta etc.
+Be sure to have extra water for cooking, flushing the toilet etc. Some of you may not be able to cook if the power is out, but those of us with wood stoves, gas stoves and camping stoves can at least make basic food and boil water.

 - Protein bars are excellent for your kit.
 They keep you pretty full for a long period of time as well as keeping your strength up.
 Grab a variety of flavours so you can keep things interesting.

-- Other foods we keep in our kit include granola bars, canned vegetables, canned fruit, canned fish (tuna and salmon etc) and canned brown beans.
+- Other foods we keep in our kit include granola bars, canned vegetables, canned fruit, and canned brown beans.
 You need to think about all members of your family.
 Do you need baby food or formula?

 - Medications and vitamins.
 Some people must have their vitamins due to chronic health issues.
 For example, I must take iron every day as I struggle with anemia.
 I am bi-polar and therefore must have all of my medications.
 If you fall into this category, you need to always be thinking ahead.
 Don’t let your meds and vitamins completely run out.
 Always make sure you have enough for at least 72 hours.